P-EBT Eligibility & Benefits for K-12

-1. Who is eligible for P-EBT benefits?
+- Who is eligible for P-EBT benefits?

 1) Qualify for free or reduced-price school meals under the National School Lunch Program.
 This includes any student in a school that provided free meals to all students (under a special rule called "Community Eligibility Provision").
+AND

-Students must also be in a hybrid or fully remote school learning situation.
+2) Be in a hybrid or fully remote school learning situation.
 Students attending school either half-day or fully in person are not eligible for P-EBT.
 Your student's school confirmed their learning situation.

 2. How do I find out if I am eligible?

 If you previously received P-EBT benefits, check your EBT or P-EBT card on the 25th of the month.
-If you are newly eligible for P-EBT, you will get a letter and card in the mail from DTA.
+If you are newly eligible for P-EBT, you will get a letter in the mail from DTA.

 3. When will I get my P-EBT benefits?